-To take pictures with a greater depth of field, you have to close the aperture a lot, but you should not set the aperture value higher than f/11 by crop cameras, and on a full-frame over f/14 – f/16.
+To take pictures with a greater depth of field, you have to close the aperture a lot, but you should not set the aperture value higher than f/11 by crop cameras and on a full-frame over f/14 – f/16.
 If you narrow the aperture more, then the diffraction will increase.
 It will eat all the small details of the subject, and the picture will become blurry.
 An aperture value between f/5.6 and f/8 is ideal.

 Tip 8.
 Sharpness

-Like no other genre, details are very important in macro photography.
+Like no other genre, details are essential in macro photography.
 Although most macro lenses have a focal length of less than 100mm, any shake will be noticeable and will inevitably affect sharpness.
 Therefore, use a fast shutter speed, tripod, monopod – anything that will help you avoid camera shake and get a clear picture.

 Tip 9.
 Black and White Macro

 The world of insects is beautiful in its natural color, but sometimes a black and white image can give certain artistry.
 Using the principles of black and white photography, such as geometry, rhythm, luminance difference, or contrast, expressiveness can be conveyed as well as color photography.

 In macro photography, the field of focus is greatly narrowed.
 It is not so noticeable at low magnification and can give an artistic effect, but at high magnification, it becomes critical.
 Therefore, use the stacking technique.
 By combining several images with different focuses into one in a special program or manually, you will expand the field of focus, and details will not suffer from diffraction due to a tightly clamped aperture.